 Parkinson's disease is a form of parkinsonism.
 This is a more general term used to refer to the set of symptoms that is commonly associated with Parkinson's disease but sometimes stems from other causes.
-The distinction is important because these other causes of parkinsonism may be treatable, while others do not respond to treatment or medication.
+The distinction is important because some of these other causes may be treatable, while others do not respond to treatment or medication.
 Other causes of parkinsonism include:

-- Repeated head trauma (for example, the trauma associated with boxing).
+- Repeated head trauma (for example, the trauma associated with boxing and multiple concussions)